-The Producers which coined the song Springtime for Hitler.
+The producers coined the song Springtime for Hitler.

-I red history of Charlie Chaplin, and he makes every scene again and again to make his movies perfect.
-But his shortest is I think 10 minutes and longest 30 minutes.
-I think.
-Because I haven't watch some of his movies yet.
+I read the history of Charlie Chaplin, and he would redo each scene multiple times to make his movies perfect.
+However, his shortest film is, I think, 10 minutes, and the longest is 30 minutes.
+I'm not sure because I haven't watched some of his movies yet.

-He is not only an extraordinary director.
-He foes everything too!
+He is not just an extraordinary director.
+He does everything well!

-Acting without voice?
+Acting without a voice?
 Just facial expressions?
-Nailed it too.
+He's nailed that too.

 Storyline?
-Relevant, refreshing, touching, memorable, everlasting, risk taking.
+It's relevant, refreshing, touching, memorable, everlasting, and risk-taking.

-Man this guy couldn't JUST direct!
-He could act, produce, compose, cast, write, in ALL of his own films!
-He was that good!
-Not to mention he was a great person.
+This guy couldn't just direct.
+He could act, produce, compose, cast, and write in all of his own films!
+He was that good.
+Not to mention, he was a great person.
 He's easily my favorite actor!

 John Hughes and Chris Columbus both rock.

 He's a very clever director.
-I can see most others do not recognize him - but he's directed a childhood for me.
-Fantastic Mr Fox was the first Wes Anderson movies I have ever seen.
-It's use of colors, and his intellegient dark humour changed my life.
-His films are quirky, but still so human.
-I'm wondering why so many people are choosing other directors.
-A 10/10 director in me, that is and will always be astonishing.
+I can see that most others do not recognize him, but he directed my childhood.
+Fantastic Mr. Fox was the first Wes Anderson movie I ever saw.
+Its use of colors and his intelligent dark humor changed my life.
+His films are quirky but still so human.